HTML Entity Encoder & Decoder

 Should I use named or numeric entities?

-For the core reserved characters (&, <, >, quotes), named entities are conventional and readable.
-Numeric entities are useful when a character doesn’t have a named entity or when you prefer a direct code-point form.
+For the core reserved characters, named entities are conventional and easier to read in source.
+Numeric entities are useful when a character does not have a named entity, when you want a direct code-point reference, or when copied source already uses decimal or hexadecimal notation.

 Does decoding turn &lt; into <?